The Cimarron Kid: Plot

-The gang is pursued by the law.
-They go to Stacey's home and hide there.
-They fall into a trap and are surrounded by the law.
-They escape via the entrance to the trains.
-Bill is shot and will recover.
-Carrie and Stacey arrive.
-Carrie and Bill are left alone.
-She tells him to cross the border and send for her.
-He refuses.
+The gang hides at Stacey's home, but they fall into a trap and are surrounded by the law.
+However, they escape via the entrance to the trains.
+Bill is shot but not fatally.
+Carrie and Stacey arrive, and Carrie and Bill are left alone.
+Carrie tells Bill to cross the border, but he refuses.

-Dynamite, who survived an earlier fall into the water, returns and advises he knows of a gold shipment they can steal worth $100,000.
-Bill wants to talk to George Weber who told Dynamite about this.
-Dynamite brings George to the hideout.
-They send Rose to Dallas to check out George's story.
-She talks with some people who know George.
-They confirm he works for the railroad.
+Dynamite, who survived an earlier fall into the water, returns and describes a $100,000 gold shipment that they can steal.
+Bill wants to talk to George Weber, who had informed Dynamite about the delivery, and Dynamite brings George to the hideout.
+They send Rose to Dallas to verify George's story.
+She talks with some people who know George, and they confirm that he works for the railroad.

-Bill and Dynamite board the train with the gold on board.
-They throw off the gold and Bitter grabs it but is killed by the law.

-As the train approaches the next drop off, they drop the gold.
+Bill and Dynamite board the train with the gold aboard.
+They throw the gold from the train and Bitter grabs it, but he is killed by the law.
+As the train approaches the next dropoff point, they drop the gold.
 Will Dalton approaches it and is killed.

-Rose sends a telegram to George at the next train stop advising Bitter Creek was killed.
-He tries to hide it but Bill reads it and knows they've been betrayed by Dynamite and George.
-Dynamite shoots George, aiming for Bill.
-Bill wounds Dynamite and forces him to pick up the gold at the next stop.
+Rose sends a telegram to George informing him that Bitter Creek was killed.
+He tries to hide the telegram, but Bill reads it and realizes that they have been betrayed by Dynamite and George.
+Dynamite shoots George, aiming for Bill, and Bill wounds Dynamite and forces him to collect the gold at the next stop.
 Dynamite is killed and Bill escapes.

 Bill returns for Carrie to ask her to cross the border with him.
-Pat objects as Carrie won't be safe.
-Bill and Carrie go to the barn, where the marshal is waiting.
-Bill is arrested and realizes Pat and Carrie turned him in.
-Pat tells him to serve his time and Carrie will be there for him.
-Bill leaves with marshal after he and Carrie embrace.
-Rose tells her she is lucky because Bill is still alive.
+Pat objects, concerned for Carrie's safety.
+At the barn, the marshal is waiting and arrests Bill.
+Pat advises him to serve his time and that Carrie will be there for him.
+Bill leaves with the marshal after embracing Carrie.
+Rose tells her that she is lucky that Bill is still alive.